Aaron Sherritt: Death and aftermath

 Sherritt had made an agreement with Superintendent Francis Hare to accompany him and a party of police to observe the Byrne home in the Woolshed district.
 They hoped to spot the Kelly gang coming to visit and for Sherritt to obtain the reward for their capture, which now stood at eight thousand pounds.
 However, after weeks of watching, there was still no sign of the Kelly gang.
-Unfortunately, Joe Byrne's mother stumbled upon the police camp while gathering kindling.
-She now knew that Sherritt was an informer.
+Unfortunately for Sherritt, Joe Byrne's mother stumbled upon the police camp while gathering kindling.
+She now knew that he was an informer.

 On 26 June 1880, Sherritt was at home with his pregnant wife, mother-in-law and four policemen, Constables Robert Alexander, Henry Armstrong, Thomas Dowling and William Duross.
 The police were using the Sherritt residence as a base of operations to watch the neighbours' house, belonging to the mother of Joe Byrne.
 A neighbour, Anton Wick, who had been handcuffed and held hostage by Joe Byrne and Dan Kelly, called out "Aaron" at the back door of Sherritt's hut.
 When Sherritt answered it, Byrne shot him at point-blank range in the neck and chest with a double-barrel percussion shotgun.
 Byrne and Kelly then held the household captive in the house for 2 hours, threatening to burn it down.
 They then released Anton Wick and stole back into the bush.

 Aaron Sherritt's youngest brother was also named Aaron.
 The younger Aaron Nesbitt Sherritt was born in 1883, after the first Aaron had been shot dead.